-Exploring Nahanni National Park Reserve: A Visitor's Guide
+Nahanni National Park Reserve: 6 Top Highlights

-Gold prospectors traveled up the Liard River on their way to the Klondike, and they were also drawn to this valley in the early 1900s, when the three McLeod brothers came here and word got around that gold nuggets the size of grapes had been found.
-Three years later the headless bodies of two McLeods were found in the valley, from then on known as Headless Valley.
+Gold prospectors traveled up the Liard River on their way to the Klondike, and they were also drawn to this valley in the early 1900s, when the three McLeod brothers came here, and word got around that gold nuggets the size of grapes had been found.
+Three years later, the headless bodies of two McLeods were found in the valley, from then on known as Headless Valley.

 Most visitors come to Nahanni National Park Reserve to canoe or raft portions of the river.
 Trips generally vary from one to three weeks in length and require a high degree of paddling skills.
 Consequently, most visitors book their trips through commercial outfitters.
 Be sure to find a licensed company.

-South Nahanni River
+1. Paddle the South Nahanni River

 The Nahanni River flows through the Selwyn, Mackenzie, and Franklin Mountains before running into the Liard River, a tributary of the Mackenzie, at Nahanni Butte.
 On its way, the river passes through awe-inspiring gorges, over wonderful waterfalls, and through hot mineral springs, their heat producing vegetation that is unusual for these climes.